marxin/texi2rst-generated/sphinx/gccint/rtl-representation/reading-rtl.rst

 To read an RTL object from a file, call ``read_rtx``.
 It takes one argument, a stdio stream, and returns a single RTL object.
-This routine is defined in :samp:`read-rtl.c`.
+This routine is defined in :samp:`read-rtl.cc`.
 It is not available in the compiler itself, only the various programs that generate the compiler back end from the machine description.